10 Reasons Why Your MSP Needs Google Ads

-As you are deciding how little you want to spend, just keep in mind that a few thousand impressions isn’t enough to judge the success of anything.
+As you are deciding how much or how little you want to spend, just keep in mind that a few thousand impressions isn’t enough to judge the success of anything.
 Google Ads can accommodate any budget size, but that doesn’t mean you won’t need to make an investment to see a return.
 Thankfully, Google Ads offers an easily scalable advertising solution.
 You could get your feet wet with a few hundred dollars a month and then scale it up as you begin to see a return on investment.
 As long as your existing ads are performing well, scaling up is as easy as telling Google that you’d like to increase your daily budget.
 Google Ads are budget-friendly, but also very flexible.
 If there’s a down turn in business, or you just get too busy to handle the leads (hey it happens!) then you can turn off the spend.
 This scalability of advertising is a great way to control demand and hiring needs.

 7. More Engaging Formats